mattdsteele/strava-segment-trends/frontend/README.md

 Requires Node 12+

-To run, first setup your environment; you'll need API keys for Strava, Fauna, and Maptiler, and Google.
+To run, first setup your environment; you'll need API keys for Strava, Maptiler, and Google.
 See `env-example` for details.

 ```
 npm ci